Elected Life Member in 2009

 Passed Away 17 June 2009

-In the following article prepared by Carolyn Howden we profle Michael Dow and his involvement with Omaha.
+In the following article prepared by Carolyn Howden, we profile Michael Dow and his involvement with Omaha.

 His role was that of a strategic planner, something so new to New Zealand that he left the international oil company to set up his own consultancy in New Zealand.
 That move resulted in him buying and developing an eight-chain store of Record Warehouse Ltd, and his successful battle with unions and the Government that led to the introduction of Saturday trading.

-His venture into the music world also brought him into contac with world-renown musicians (ask him about Mick Jagger), and another exciting battle to create the country’s first licensed FM radio station.
+His venture into the music world also brought him into contact with world-renown musicians (ask him about Mick Jagger), and another exciting battle to create the country’s first licensed FM radio station.

 By 1993 Omaha was a popular beachside holiday spot, specially favoured by the Dow family for their summer holidays.

-Michael had found his niche, and in those heady days of 1995 locals were’ wowed’ when a beachfront property sold at auction for $437,500.
-It took several more years before such a property passed the million-dollar mark, and Michael later sold a beachfront property for the highest yet (2008), at $2.8 million.
+Michael had found his niche and in those heady days of 1995 locals were ’wowed’ when a beachfront property sold at auction for $437,500.
+It took several more years before a property passed the million-dollar mark and Michael later sold a beachfront property for the highest yet (2008), at $2.8 million.